ConEmu/ConEmu.github.io/en/ConEmuHelping.md

    Can you suggest better translation or add some text to the documentation?
    Any suggestions are appreciated!"

+breadcrumbs:
+ - id: c
-bc1_url: TableOfContents.html#feedback
+   url: TableOfContents.html#feedback
-bc1_title: Feedback and contacts
+   title: Feedback and contacts
 ---

 <h2 id="documentation">Documentation</h2>